krylenger/kottans-frontend/README.md

 # 21-29 October 2020

 I didn't write here for all these days however I've been coding/stydying every single day.
-For this period of time I've completed Pop-up task.
-Working on this project I've learned so much new HTML/CSS stuff!
+For this period of time I've completed Pop-up task and finished Javascript section (read about this below) Working on this project I've learned so much new HTML/CSS stuff!
 Something from the list:
 - You should check you project in https://validator.w3.org/ (validator)